-So if your biceps are making your surrounding arm muscles look small, then it's a good idea to start your workout with the barbell reverse curl exercise.
+So if your biceps are making your surrounding arm muscles look small, then it's a good idea to perform a more simple bicep workout, starting with the barbell reverse curl exercise.
 This way, you can train your lagging muscle groups when they're at their freshest and thus give them the strongest muscle growth stimulus possible by lifting heavier weights and performing more quality training volume.

 You can also check out our reverse curls vs hammer curls comparison if you want to see which movement is most effective for targetting your brachioradialis and brachialis muscles.

 You're only as strong as your weakest link.

 If your brachioradialis can't keep up with your lats and traps, then you're never going to be able to build your back to its fullest potential.

 Even straps won't help in this regard because the brachioradialis is not really a gripping muscle; rather, it helps to flex the elbow, especially when your palms are pronated.